accessibilitywars/zaw2/content/builds/hk-spellbreaker.md

 Position yourself just slightly off-mid on the arena.
 This allows you to survive knockbacks in case your stability runs out.
 You can also provide additional sources of stability or dodge the knockback.

 ## Video

 ---
-{{ youtube(id="JVflCnj3-xs") }}
+{{ youtube(id="6G5fnby1T_k") }}

-This video used Bullet Catcher which has been removed from the game. there are alternative skills to mitigate hands which are described above.
+This demo uses only one weapon set without any weapon swapping.
+Immobilisation of prides is also demonstrated here.